Scott--R/Tailwind_Local_Control_API/README.md

 | 0A:BB:CC:0D:EE:DD | \_a_bb_cc_d_ee_dd_ | tailwind-0abbcc0deedd.local |

 After this step, we will get the device address in 2 style:<br>
-IP Address, e.g. 192.168.3.7 (this might be faster, but IP address could also change) <br>
+IP Address, e.g. 192.168.3.7 (this might be faster, but the IP address could also change) <br>
 Local link domain, e.g. tailwind-xxxxxxxxxxxx.local

 ## 2. TOKEN

-> In latest version of device firmware(v9.96 and above), we've added a Token in local control interface for security concern.
+> In the latest version of device firmware(v9.96 and above), we've added a Token in the local control interface for security reasons.

-The TOKEN is a 6-digit string(local control key) generated via Tailwind server
+The TOKEN is a 6-digit string(local control key) generated via the Tailwind server

 Steps to find and update Local Control Key: